 LEED certified and salmon-safe Husky Stadium in Seattle

 HOK has been named a finalist for its Sports + Recreation + Entertainment practice’s work designing environmentally smarter stadiums and arenas that decrease the footprint and increase the positive impact of the facilities on communities.
-HOK has designed sustainable sports facilities amounting to approximately $4 billion in built work, including the first professional stadium to pursue LEED Platinum (Mercedes-Benz Stadium), the first LEED Silver ballpark (Nationals Park) and the only salmon-safe certified stadium and the single largest LEED certified facility by seat count (Husky Stadium).
+HOK has designed sustainable sports facilities amounting to approximately $4 billion in built work, including the first professional stadium to pursue LEED Platinum (Mercedes-Benz Stadium), the only salmon-safe certified stadium and the single largest LEED certified facility by seat count (Husky Stadium), and was on the project team for the first LEED Silver ballpark (Nationals Park).
 Across their stadiums, HOK has saved energy use by an average of 18.75%; reduced water consumption by 38.4%; diverted an average of 80% of waste from landfills; and designed spaces that have produced more than 24 tons of fresh fruit and vegetables for their communities.

 Mercedes-Benz Stadium in Atlanta, pursuing LEED Platinum